HumorRank: A Tournament-Based Leaderboard for Evaluating Humor Generation in Large Language Models: Introduction

 \section{Introduction}

-Humor generation is a domain that requires a highly nuanced understanding of language, context, and pragmatic reasoning \citep{quan2025can, kim2025ai}, posing a significant challenge for evaluating the capabilities of large language models (LLMs) \citep{narad2025llms}.
-This difficulty is reflected in the fragmented landscape of existing evaluation methods, where different works adopt incompatible paradigms, including humor detection \citep{ajayiautomatic, romanowski2025punchlines}, scalar scoring \citep{goes2022crowd}, classification \citep{wu2025humour}, LLM-as-a-Judge approaches \citep{shafiei2025not}, and costly human preference evaluations \citep{romanowski2025punchlines, horvitz2024getting}.
+Humor generation is a domain that requires a highly nuanced understanding of language, context, and pragmatic reasoning~\citep{quan2025can, kim2025ai}, posing a significant challenge for evaluating the capabilities of large language models (LLMs) in generating humor~\citep{narad2025llms}.
+This difficulty is reflected in the fragmented landscape of existing evaluation methods, where different studies adopt incompatible paradigms~\cite{ajayiautomatic}, including punchline detection~\citep{romanowski2025punchlines}, scalar scoring~\citep{goes2022crowd}, humor classification~\citep{wu2025humour}, LLM-as-a-Judge approaches~\citep{shafiei2025not}, and costly human preference evaluations~\citep{romanowski2025punchlines, horvitz2024getting}.

-A central limitation of these approaches is the lack of a unified and scalable framework for comparing models.
-Existing methods measure different aspects of humor and do not produce consistent rankings across systems, making it difficult to track progress.
-As LLMs increasingly operate in interactive and creative settings, establishing a reliable and comparable evaluation protocol for humor generation becomes essential.
+A central limitation of these approaches is the lack of a unified and scalable framework for comparing different humor-generation systems.
+Existing methods evaluate different aspects or types of generated humor but do not produce comparable system-level rankings, making it difficult to track progress in computational humor generation.
+Scaling comparisons across humor-generation systems is further hindered by systematic failures when LLMs judge generated jokes: \textit{score anchoring} and \textit{ranking collapse} under absolute rubrics, \textit{family bias} and self-preference when judges evaluate jokes produced by their own model family for the same prompt, and \textit{verbosity bias} and \textit{spurious ties} under naive pairwise joke comparison.
+We document these pathologies across judge paradigms and model families in Appendix~\ref{sec:appendix_judge_failures}.

-To address this gap, we introduce \textbf{HumorRank}, a leaderboard-oriented framework for ranking humor generation in language models.
-HumorRank casts evaluation as a pairwise preference problem and aggregates outcomes into a globally consistent ranking.
-We evaluate nine models on the SemEval-2026 Task 1: MWAHAHA dataset \citep{semeval2026mwahaha}, demonstrating scalable, interpretable, and reproducible comparison of humor generation systems.